FluxML/Flux.jl/docs/src/gpu.md

 ```
 Clearly, this means that the same code will work for any GPU backend and the CPU.

-If the preference backend isn't available or isn't functional, then [`Flux.get_device`](@ref) looks for a CUDA, AMD or Metal backend, and returns a corresponding device (if the backend is available and functional).
+If the preference backend isn't available or isn't functional, then [`Flux.get_device`](@ref) looks for a CUDA, AMDGPU or Metal backend, and returns a corresponding device (if the backend is available and functional).
 Otherwise, a CPU device is returned.
 In the below example, the GPU preference is `"CUDA"`:

 ```julia-repl
 julia> using Flux;      # preference is CUDA, but CUDA.jl not loaded